gacetta/project-algoGenerator/README.md

 format algorithm as an object and export as default.
 Function object should contain the following info:

     const functionName = {
       name: 'function name here',
       description: 'provide a description of required arguments and what function does',
-  args: an array containing all the expected arguments in order and what datatype they should be e.g ['number', 'array', 'boolean'],
+      args: an array containing all the expected arguments in order and what datatype they should be e.g ['number', 'number', 'boolean'],
       funcBody: 'your function goes here'
     }

     export { functionName as default }